 B. Suggested Presentation Topics

-Suggested topics for HFI Rotor Safety Challenge short sessions include, but are not limited to:
+Suggested topics for HAI Rotor Safety Challenge short sessions include, but are not limited to:

 C. Resources Provided by HAI

-HAI will provide session presenters with suitable classroom facilities in the Anaheim Convention Center.
+HAI will provide session presenters with suitable classroom facilities in the Kay Bailey Hutchison Convention Center Dallas.
 Each short session will be scheduled for 60 minutes, and presenters are encouraged to leave time for questions.

 Classrooms will be set theater-style to accommodate different instructional and presentation methods and to encourage interaction among session attendees.
 Presenters should anticipate an audience of 50 or more and design their approach with this in mind.
 Please note that we are unable to modify room set-ups for individual presentations.